 Figure 1f.
 CiPA ion channel panel – Kv4.3

-We have developed and validated a version of the challenging ‘Milnes’ dynamic hERG voltage protocol suitable for automated patch clamp.
+A version of the challenging ‘Milnes’ dynamic hERG voltage protocol suitable for automated patch clamp has been developed and validated by Metron.
 Allowing for a comprehensive analysis of larger compound numbers in this assay.